mstksg/inCode/copy/entries/type-levels.md

 Note that we use a feature called "Type Abstractions" to "match on" the existential type variable `q` in the pattern `SCons @q y ys`.
-Recall from the definition of `SCons` that the first type variable is the minimum value of the sublist.
+Recall from the definition of `SCons` that the first type variable is the minimum priority of the tail.

 And just like that, we made our `insertSortedList` *type-safe*!
 We can no longer return an unsorted list: it always inserts sortedly, by *construction*, enforced by GHC.
-Well, we did cheat a little with `error`, that was only because we used GHC's TypeNats...if we used our own inductive types, all unsafety can be avoided.
+We did cheat a little with `error`, that was only because we used GHC's TypeNats...if we used our own inductive types, all unsafety can be avoided.